bhaskatripathi/pdfGPT/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=bhaskatripathi/pdfGPT&type=Date)](https://star-history.com/#bhaskatripathi/pdfGPT&Date)

 ## Also Try:
-This app creates schematic architecture diagrams, UML, flowcharts, Gnatt charts and many more with natural language. https://github.com/bhaskatripathi/Text2Diagram
+This app creates schematic architecture diagrams, UML, flowcharts, Gnatt charts and many more.
+You simple need to mention the usecase in natural language and it will create the desired diagram. https://github.com/bhaskatripathi/Text2Diagram